 It took us a long time — both of us — to learn how to talk to each other again.

-So if you're the husband holding the sentence "I feel lonely," afraid it'll land as a complaint: from the other side of the bed, it isn't selfish.
+So if you're the husband holding the sentence "I feel lonely," afraid it'll land as a complaint: from the other side of the bed, it isn't selfish, and it's far more common than anyone says.
 And there's a way to say it that actually reaches her.

 Here's how to tell your wife — from the wife who missed it: name the shared change, own the feeling, and ask for one small thing tonight.